eclipsesrl/udesly-docs/docs/shopify-sections.md

 ## Sections Options

-Inside sections you can add several options to allow your customer to modify different settings of it.
+To make elements customizable from the admin panel you have to add the following options elements into the div block above.

 #### Option Text
 It creates an option to modify the text of the section.
 Insert a Text item and add the attribute: